From the camera rolls of American phones, glimpses of 2020

 Snapshots of 2020.
 We all have them.
-And behind some are the stories of an era of pandemic and polarization and progress and upheaval and daily life — the visual representations of the lives people experienced and the moments they captured.
+And behind some are the stories of an era of pandemic and polarization, progress and upheaval and daily life — the visual representations of the lives people experienced and the moments they captured.

 Associated Press reporters went back to some of the people they interviewed during the news events of the past year and asked a straightforward question: What image on your phone’s camera roll tells YOUR story of 2020?